PlasmaPy/PlasmaPy/docs/glossary.rst

       For further details, please refer to the :ref:`contributor guide's section on lite-functions <lite-functions>`.

+   normalization
+   normalizations
+      A numerical factor that is used to transform a physical quantity into a dimensionless number and vice versa.
+For example, using the sound speed as a normalization for velocity will provide us with the `Mach number`_.

+      Normalizations are often employed to provide a convenient reference value for the interpretation of data, to avoid calculations between very large and very small numbers in numerical simulations, and/or to simplify systems of equations for analytical theory or numerical solution.

+      In PlasmaPy's documentation, a normalization is denoted with a subscript :math:`⭑` and dimensionless quantities are denoted by a tilde diacritic over the symbol.
+For example, in this equation for the velocity :math:`V = V_⭑ Ṽ`\ , :math:`V_⭑` is the normalization for velocity and :math:`Ṽ` is the dimensionless velocity.

    particle-like
       An `object` is *particle-like* if it is a |Particle| or
       |CustomParticle|, or can be cast into one.